Skip to content

 If the data you need is publicly available online, web scraping can be a powerful tool.
 Using code libraries like BeautifulSoup or Scrapy, you can create custom crawlers that automatically pull information directly from websites.
 This method is great for gathering large volumes of data, like product reviews, news articles, or social media posts.
 However, it’s important to proceed with caution.
 Always check a website’s terms of service before scraping, and be mindful of the legal and ethical considerations to ensure you’re collecting data responsibly and respectfully.

-4. Collect data with APIs
+4. Pull data directly using APIs

 A more structured and reliable alternative to web scraping is using an API, or Application Programming Interface.
 Many services—from social media platforms to data providers like Bloomberg—offer APIs that allow you to programmatically request and receive data in a clean, organized format.
 Instead of manually scraping a site, you’re essentially asking for the data directly through an official channel.
 This is often the preferred method because it’s more stable and respects the provider’s terms of use.
 If a service you want data from offers a public API, it’s almost always the best place to start.